 - Decreasing or fluctuating liquid levels in the amine column.

 - Level appearance in the downstream knock-out vessel due to amine carryover.

 - Off specification or purity decline of the product gas.

-Causes and Controls of Foaming in Amine System
+Causes and Control of Foaming in Amine Scrubber

 The key to keep away from foaming in the amine system is “to save the amine from being contaminated”.
-The amine foaming can be avoided by maintaining good quality, concentration in the proper range, and applying a good filtration system so that the amine solution is always free from particulates.
+The amine foaming in the absorber column can be avoided by maintaining good quality, concentration in the proper range, and applying a good filtration system so that the amine solution is always free from particulates.
 Causes of foaming include;

 - Condensation of Hydrocarbons in Amine